tmhsplb/heretoservedoc/docs/index.md

 extension.
 Operation ID was started by FPC many years ago and has become the flagship ministry of Main Street Ministries, also started by FPC.
-The partnership between FPC and Main Street ministries made possible by the HereToServe website brings these two organizations back together in a way that has been welcomed by each and is possiby the first of many such partnerships to come.
+The partnership between FPC and Main Street ministries made possible by the HereToServe website brings these two organizations back together in a way that has been welcomed by each and is possibly the first of many such partnerships to come.

 # Background
 Operation ID is a ministry that exists to serve the need of individuals who need to obtain identification documents to support their application for